eudoxia0/eudoxia0.github.io/_posts/2015-08-17-common-lisp-sotu-2015.md

 **Future Work:**

-I'll continue working on Codex on CommonDoc, and any improvements to CommonDoc (mainly, more output formats and more macros) will be reflected in Codex.
+I'll continue working on Codex and CommonDoc, and any improvements to CommonDoc (mainly, more output formats and more macros) will be reflected in Codex.

   </div>